prog1razan/Install-ROS-Step-by-step/README.md

       ```
        sudo apt update
         ```
-- Now pick how much of ROS you would like to install:
--Desktop-Full Install: (Recommended) : Everything in Desktop plus 2D/3D simulators and 2D/3D perception packages
+- Now pick how much of ROS you would like to install: Desktop-Full Install: (Recommended) : Everything in Desktop plus 2D/3D simulators and 2D/3D perception packages.
-        ```sh
+      ```
         sudo apt install ros-noetic-desktop-full
     ```
 - There are even more packages available in ROS.
 You can always install a specific package directly.
         ```
         sudo apt install ros-noetic-PACKAGE